 Many places I go are already nut free!
 Ogden is now a part of a growing community that is following these guidelines.
 We’ve got this.

 It’s helping practice being supportive, safe and including others.
 When we are happy to help other kids, we are building a stronger school community.

 There are lots of delicious proteins to taste test!
 This is a great chance to try sunflower butter, cheese or even liverwurst.

 We are all in this together.
 Just like a pep rally or winter assembly, we all are cheering each other on to make the nut-free policy work.
-That includes teachers, J at School staff and Mr. Beyer.
+That includes teachers, Right at School staff and Mr. Beyer.

 Did You Know?
 1. There are two children fighting food allergies in every American classroom.
 One in 13 children in this country are affected by food allergies, and the number of kids at Ogden is slightly higher – about 10%.
 There has been a considerable uptick in childhood cases that we cannot ignore.
 According to a report released by the CDC last year, the number of children with food allergies increased 50% from 1997 – 2011.
 In total, 15 million people nationwide manage food allergies.

 2. All CPS meals are nut free.
 All the breakfasts and lunches served by CPS are nut free.
 CPS also requires that every school stock EpiPens that staff members are trained to administer in the event of an anaphylactic reaction, helping to earn CPS national recognition for health policy.
 Ogden will follow the lead of CPS by requiring that all lunches brought from home, party snacks, bake sale goods, potluck dishes and food that enters the building will be nut free.